 · Talk regularly with your children about their use of technology and how they communicate with people online

 · Keep computers and other web-enabled devices in family rooms

 At school, we educate children about eSafety in ICT lessons but it’s important that parents know some key eSafety tips too.
 Please remind your children of the following:

 Most of our pupils have their own iPods, iPads, Android Tablets or other devices.
 This means they also have access to the internet including social networks, text and video chat.

 If you can, stick to age appropriate websites.
 Social networks like Facebook and Twitter require users to be older than 13 to have a profile, but younger children set up accounts anyway.
 Social networks keep children connected to friends and provide a space for self-expression but there are no guarantees of privacy: anything can be shared.

 All messages should be friendly and not critical of others.
 It can be easy to misinterpret the tone and meaning of on-screen communications and children, in particular, should always check messages before hitting the send button.

 Issues arising from upsetting communications can sometimes spill over into school.
 Where this occurs we will work with parents and pupils to resolve the issues and reinforce the importance of appropriate behaviour.

 There are many more resources and lots of information that can help guide you on how to keep your children safe online.
-If you need any advice or have any comments about eSafety, please contact feel free to contact Mr Speller (Deputy Headteacher) via the.
-School Office.
+If you need any advice or have any comments about eSafety, please contact feel free to contact Mr O'Byrne (Acting Deputy Headteacher) via the School Office.